muratk3n/thirdwave/en/README.md

 "Currency War I began in 1921 in Weimar Germany when the Reichsbank, Germany’s central bank, set about to destroy the value of the German mark through massive money printing and hyperinflation...
-Capital flight is a traditional response to currency collapse.
-Those who could convert marks into Swiss francs, gold or other stores of value did so and moved their savings abroad.
+Capital flight is a traditional response to currency collapse...
 Even the German bourgeoisie was not immediately alarmed as losses in the value of their currency were offset by stock market gains.
 The fact that these gains were denominated in soon to be worthless marks had not yet occurred to many.
 Finally, those who held unionized and government jobs were initially hedged as well because the government simply granted wage increases commensurate with inflation.

 Of course, not everyone had a government or union job, stock portfolio, hard assets or foreign operations to insulate them.
 Those